Learn and Live Leadership: Hands-On Learning in Leadership Studies

 You can't avoid lectures in college, but in the Department of Leadership you get the chance to apply the theories you learn right away.
 Most classes give you the chance to voice your opinion and participate in activities designed to help you stretch your interpersonal skills, build teamwork, and engage in creative problem solving.
 Whether you discuss the group dynamics you saw in a film or you work with your classmates to create a new project, you gain the skills you need to succeed in the workplace and community.

 The Leadership 310 class, required of all Leadership Studies students, gives you the chance to follow an idea from your imagination to its execution.
 See a problem in the community?
 Develop a strategic plan with your team and work with a community organization to implement it.
 Put your skills to use and learn more about yourself as you respond to a community need over the course of an entire semester.
-Explore some of our recent Leadership 310 Projects.
+Thank you to Union Pacific Foundation for their support of the LDRS 310 Field Work in Leadership Studies projects through their generous grant funding.

 Bringing theory into practice, service-learning develops students’ leadership skills by responding to community needs.
 A deep reflection process makes these projects more impactful than a traditional service project.
 While Leadership 310 is an important part of the leadership program, you have other opportunities to get involved in service learning.
 If you would like more experience working with the community before embarking on a semester-long project, try one of our other classes like Topics in Leadership: Youth Leadership Training.